LefterisKyriazanos/market_research_assistant/README.md

 # Market Research Survey Generator

-The Market Research Survey Generator is a Python application that leverages Langchain and OpenAI to create market research survey statements based on user input.
+The Market Research Survey Generator is a Python application that leverages Langchain, HuggingFace transformers and OpenAI to create market research survey statements based on user input.
 It provides users with the ability to generate a survey containing 10 statements/questions tailored to their specific market research needs.
 Additionally, the application allows users to automatically create a corresponding Google Form in their Google Drive.
+See list of [supported languages](https://huggingface.co/SnypzZz/Llama2-13b-Language-translate#languages-covered).

+ - [gpt-3-5-turbo](https://platform.openai.com/docs/models/gpt-3-5-turbo): model used for survey content generation
+ - [SnypzZz/Llama2-13b-Language-translate](https://huggingface.co/SnypzZz/Llama2-13b-Language-translate): model used for survey translation

 ![Alt Text](./media/demo.gif)

 ## Features

 - **Dynamic Survey Generation**: Generate market research survey statements based on user needs.
+- **Support for 40+ languages**: Make surveys accessible to wider audiences.
 - **Google Form Integration**: Create a Google Form in Google Drive with the generated survey statements.
 - **Streamlit User Interface**: Hosted on localhost, the application features a basic user interface powered by Streamlit.